 Purpose: In this article, we will explain how Pack & Go Scanner mode can streamline your workflow for an efficient picking and packing process.

-An Inventory Scanner is more accurate and fast than manually processing your orders.
+An Inventory Scanner is both more accurate and faster than manually processing your orders.
 Pack & Go is designed to facilitate easier picking and packing when you have a warehouse, stock room, or packing location.

-It’s available to users on our Business or Large Shop subscription plan and allows you to print packing slips and/or picking lists to process your orders faster, either in conjunction with a barcode scanner (Scanner mode) or without (Automatic mode).
+It’s available to users on our Premium or Growth subscription plans and allows you to print packing slips and/or picking lists to process your orders faster, either in conjunction with a barcode scanner (Scanner mode) or without (Automatic mode).

 Scan and print labels using Scanner mode